ben182/laravel-ab/README.md

 AbTesting::pageview()
 ```

-directly and trigger a new pageview with a random experiment.
+directly and trigger a new page view with a random experiment.
+This function will also be called from `isExperiment`.

 Under the hood a new session item will keep track of the current experiment.
-So a session will only get one experiment and trigger only one pageview.
+A session will only get one experiment and only trigger one page view.

-You can grab the current experiment with
+You can grab the current experiment with:

 ```php
 // get the underlying model